Maharana Pratap Singh Biography- 1572- 1597

 The Mughal forces also attacked Chetak several times during the war.
 Hence, Chetak also totally gets injured during battle.
 One leg of Chetak was seriously wounded and unable to bear his own weight anymore.
 At that time, he really needed attention and rest to recover.

-Forgetting his excruciating pain, Chetak was carried his master away at least 2 miles from the battlefield.
 After that, Chetak crossed a flooded river by jumping over it and saved its master.
 But, Chetak fell down and died due to that extreme step.

 At this incident, Maharana Pratap sorrowed because Chetak was his favorite colleague from the start of his journey.
 As a result of the war, Pratap took shelter and lived in the hilly area for some time.
 But, Rana used Guerrilla Warfare techniques and continued the battle with the Mughals.